aekazakov/BRIG_java12/README.md

 In addition, type casting was added to some lists.

-There is no guarantee that the updated version will produce absolutely the same output as the original version.
+There is no guarantee that the updated version will produce absolutely the same output as the original BRIG version.